Do you love the classic style looks of Audrey Hepburn, Kate Winslet or Princess Diana? They all have a classic style personality.

 Invest in a classic dress.
 A sheath or wrap style are both classic shapes that will quickly become wardrobe staples.

 Pair with heels for work or dressy events and tights paired with booties for more casual days.
+You could also wear with wedge or flat sandals, or white sneakers for weekends.

 Select skirts in a length that flatters you best (an inch or two above the knee is flattering for most women).
 Stay away from anything too tight or too baggy.